 Paid parental leave policies give parents the ability to stay home with their children during the crucial first few months of their lives.
 Unfortunately, the United States is leagues behind the rest of the world when it comes to parental leave.
 There’s the FMLA (Family Medical Leave Act) which gives employees up to 12 weeks of unpaid leave for major medical events, such as the birth of a child, but that’s all we’ve got.
 And remember its UNPAID!
 How are people who need that paycheck supposed so survive for 12 whole weeks without it?
 The answer is they’re not.
 Mothers are returning to work weeks after giving birth or going without.
-How is that family values?
-Hint: it’s not.
+This should be an outage to anyone who claims to support family values.

 Paid Time Off

 Did you know that the US is one of the only countries that doesn’t require access to paid sick days?
 What if your kid is sick?
 In many low wage industries, that’s just too bad.
 Either come to work or don’t get paid.
 It’s unfortunate that those who are least able to afford it are the ones who are hit the hardest.
 This really goes to show how much of a privilege it really is to get sick.